wbbradley/ace/README.md

    opinionated on how to make serialization as comfortable as possible while retaining static type safety.
  - Compile down to a copyable binary.
+ - Be smart about types.

 ## Non-goals
  - Heavy compute problems are a non-goal, solve those problems at a lower level, and use the FFI, or RPC to access those components/services.
 Generally performance optimization is treated as an unwelcome afterthought.
 Favor algorithms and horizontal scaling over bit twiddling.
+ - Solving scenarios where slight pauses due to garbage collection are a show-stopper is a non-goal. (ie: Game loops, high-speed trading platforms, life support monitoring, embedded systems, etc...)

 ## Notes